ReapersSoul/SchemaLang/README.md

 - **C++**: Complete classes with private member variables, getters/setters, constructors, and support for generator drop-ins
 - **Java**: Complete classes with private member variables, getters/setters, constructors, and support for generator drop-ins (currently in development)
+- **Lua**: Complete modules with constructor functions, methods, and support for generator drop-ins (currently in development)

 ### Schema and Database Generators